sot/cheta/docs/fetch_tutorial.rst

 the time delta between samples won't always be 0.25625 seconds.

-How do you know if your favorite MSIDs are always sampled at the same rate in the Ska engineering archive?
+How do you know if your favorite MSIDs are always sampled at the same rate in the cheta archive?
 Apart from certain sets of MSIDs that are obvious (like the gyro counts), here is where things get a little complicated and a digression is needed.

-The engineering archive is derived from CXC level-0 engineering telemetry decom.
+The cheta archive is derived from CXC level-0 engineering telemetry decom.
 This processing divides the all the engineering MSIDs into groups based on subsystem (ACIS, CCDM, EPHIN, EPS, HRC, MISC, OBC, PCAD, PROP, SIM, SMS, TEL, THM) and further divides by sampling rate (e.g. ACIS2ENG, ACIS3ENG, ACIS4ENG).
 In all there about 80 "content-types" for engineering telemetry.
 All MSIDs within a content type are guaranteed to come out of CXC L0 decom with the same time-stamps, though of course the bad value masks can be different.
-Thus from the perspective of the Ska engineering archive two MSIDs are sure to have the same sampling (time-stamps) if and only if they have have the same CXC content type.
+Thus from the perspective of the cheta archive two MSIDs are sure to have the same sampling (time-stamps) if and only if they have have the same CXC content type.
 In order to know whether the ``MSIDset.filter_bad()`` function will apply a common bad values filter to a set of MSIDs you need to inspect the